LeanderTenbarge/Multi-Element-Wing-Generator/README.md

 # Multi-Element-Wing-Generator
 ## Overview
-- The main motivation for this project is to develop parametric modeling techniques of a multi-element wing structure using a novel combination of:
+- The main motivation for this project is to develop parametric modeling techniques of a multi-element wing structure with the goal of streamlining design and optimization.
+This is achieved with a novel combination of the following.

 1. Class Shape Transformations (CST)